Published On: Jan 14 2013 11:23:54 AM CSTUpdated On: Dec 07 2013 11:55:33 PM CST

 Take a look at some of the world's most polluted cities, as ranked and compiled by Time, the Blacksmith Institute and ABC Environment.

 Sukinda, India -- India's Sukinda Valley contains 97 percent of the country's chromite ore deposits -- used mainly to make chrome plating and stainless steel.
 Mining leave toxic chromium hexavalent in the air, soil, and surface and drinking water.

 La Oroya, Peru -- In this lead mining town in the Peruvian Andes, 99 percent of children have high levels of lead in their blood largely due to an American-owned smelter that's been polluting the city since 1922, according to Time.
 The expended lead is expected to remain in the soil for centuries, with no plans to clean it up.

 Central Kalimantan province, Indonesia -- According to ABC Environment, the largest concentration of people at risk from mercury pollution is in Indonesia.
-In Borneo's Central Kalimantan province, mercury is used to extract gold from ore, a process is estimated to release 99,000 pounds of mercury into the environment each year
+In Borneo's Central Kalimantan province, mercury is used to extract gold from ore, a process that is estimated to release 99,000 pounds of mercury into the environment each year.

 Dzerzhinsk, Russia -- One of the Soviet Union's major sites for chemical weapons production, the Guinness Book of World Records named Dzerzhinsk the most chemically polluted city on Earth, and in 2003 its death rate exceeded its birth rate by 260 percent.